How To Create Password-Protected Page in Elementor

-If you’re a WordPress developer, chances are you’re familiar with Elementor.
 Elementor is a drag-and-drop page builder that makes it easy to create complex, custom pages without having to write any code.

 One of the great things about Elementor is that it includes a wide variety of built-in features, including the ability to password protect a page.
-In this blog post, we’ll show you how to create a password-protected page in Elementor.

-• You could add a password gate to provide access to exclusive content only to paying members.
+- You could add a password gate to provide access to exclusive content only to paying members.

-• You could create client albums and present photos on a page, and only give access to specific clients.
+- You could create client albums and present photos on a page and only give access to specific clients.

-• You can set a password to showcase your portfolio, giving you control over who gets to see it.
+- You can set a password to showcase your portfolio, giving you control over who gets to see it.

-Although the Elementor restrict content option is not available by default, fortunately there is a way to enable this feature with the Plus Addons for Elementor.
+Fortunately, there is a way to enable this feature with The Plus Addons for Elementor.

 How to Create an Elementor Password-Protected Page

 The Plus Addons for Elementor make it easy for website owners to easily set up a password-protected page or password-protected template in Elementor.
-Here’s a step-by-step guide on how to do it.

 1. Enable the Protected Content Widget in Elementor

-The Protected Content page can be found through the WordPress dashboard.
-It’s available with the Pro version, and you can just toggle it on from the Plus Widgets tab, as shown below:
+It’s available with the Pro version, and you can toggle it on from the Plus Widgets tab, as shown below:

 Simply toggle it on, and be sure to save your changes.
-Now, just scroll to the page or post that you want to password-protect, and follow the instructions below.
+Now, scroll to the page or post that you want to password-protect, and follow the instructions below.

 2. Activate the Protected Content Widget